-One year later, this Court made it clear that the "right of suffrage can be denied by a debasement or dilution of the weight of a citizen's vote just as effectively as by wholly prohibiting the free exercise of the franchise."
-Reynolds v.
-Sims, 377 U.S. 533, 555 (1964).
+One year later, this Court made it clear that "right of suffrage can be denied by a debasement or dilution of the weight of a citizen's vote just as effectively as by wholly prohibiting the free exercise of the franchise."
+Reynolds, 377 U.S. at 555.
 In Reynolds, residents of Jefferson County, Alabama, challenged the apportionment of seats in the Alabama Legislature.
 Id. at 540.
 Specifically, the plaintiffs alleged that, due to uneven growth in population in certain districts, the failure to reapportion representatives in nearly sixty years diluted the voting power of some voters.
 Id.
 Relying on the reasoning in Gray, this Court reaffirmed the principle that "voters cannot be classified, constitutionally, on the basis of where they live."
 Id. at 565.
 As a result, the Court held that the Constitution required Alabama to reapportion its districts because "[t]he fact that an individual lives here or there is not a legitimate reason for overweighting or diluting the efficacy of his vote."
 Id. at 567.

 Like Gray and Reynolds, Plan S172 dilutes the value of votes based solely on where a voter lives.
-Before the district court, Appellants demonstrated that the redistricting scheme dilutes the votes of those living in Appellants' districts because there are substantially more citizens and registered voters in those districts than in other districts.
-See Jurisdictional Statement App.
+Before the three-judge court, Appellants demonstrated that the redistricting scheme dilutes the votes of those living in Appellants' districts because there are substantially more citizens and registered voters in those districts than in other districts.
+See Appx.
 27a-30a.
 For example, Senate District 1, where Plaintiff Sue Evenwel lives, has 573,895 citizens of voting age, which is over 200,000 more than the senate district with the fewest number of adult citizens.
-Jurisdictional Statement App.
+Appx.
 28a.
-Therefore, in order to guarantee an election of a candidate of their choice, voters in Senate District 1 would need to cast 286,947 votes in favor of that candidate.
-Voters in the district with the fewest number of citizens, however, only need to cast 186,211 votes to elect the candidate of their choice, which is less than the difference in number of voting age citizens between the two districts.
-See Garza v.
+Therefore, in order to be guaranteed a seat in the State Senate, a candidate from District 1 would need to receive 286,947 votes.
+A candidate from the district with the fewest number of citizens, however, can be elected with only 186,211 votes, which is "less than the difference [in number of citizens] between the two districts."
+Garza v.
 Cnty. of Los Angeles, 918 F.2d 763, 780 (9th Cir.
-1990) (Kozinski, J., concurring and dissenting in part) ("Since it takes a majority in each district to elect a supervisor, this means that the supervisor from District 1 can be elected on the basis of 353,826 votes (less than the difference between the two districts). . . . " (emphasis in original)).
+1990) (Kozinski, J., concurring and dissenting in part) (emphasis in original).

-Senate District 4, where Plaintiff Edward Pfenninger lives, has 533,010 citizens of voting age, over 160,000 more than the senate district with the fewest number of adult citizens.
-Jurisdictional Statement App.
+Senate District 4, where Plaintiff Edward Pfenninger lives, has 533,010 citizens of voting age, over 160,000 more than the senate district with the fewest number of adult citizens Appx.
 30a.
-Although not as egregious as Senate District 1, Senate District 4 still requires more votes to guarantee a candidate's election than in the lowest district.3 But as this Court said in Reynolds, "[w]eighting the votes of citizens differently, by any method or means, merely because of where they happen to reside, hardly seems justifiable."
+Although not as disproportionate as Senate District 1, Senate District 4 still requires more votes to guarantee a candidate's election than in the low district.
+But as this Court said in Reynolds, "[w]eighting the votes of citizens differently, by any method or means, merely because of where they happen to reside, hardly seems justifiable."
 377 U.S. at 563; Wesberry, 376 U.S. at 8 ("To say that a vote is worth more in one district than in another would not only run counter to our fundamental ideas of democratic government, it would cast aside the principle of a House of Representatives elected 'by the People.'").
 Instead, the Fourteenth Amendment requires that "all voters, as citizens of a State, stand in the same relation regardless of where they live."
-Reynolds, 377 U.S. at 565. "[T]hose qualified to vote have the right to an equally effective voice in the election process" and if "the votes of some residents have greater weight than those of others . . . the equal protection of the laws has been denied."
-Avery v.
-Midland Cnty., Tex., 390 U.S. 474, 480-81 (1968).
+Reynolds, 377 U.S. at 565.
 "Simply stated, an individual's right to vote for state legislators is unconstitutionally impaired when its weight is in a substantial fashion diluted when compared with votes of citizens living on other parts of the State."
-Reynolds, 377 U.S. at 568.
+Id. at 568.